Justpenz233/ConformableMechanism/README.md

 you can use the following bibtex snippet:

     @article {Li-2025-ConformMech,
-    author   = {Siqi Li and Haoyu Tang and Bailin Deng and Jianmin Zheng and Peng Song}, title    = {Conformable Mechanisms on Freeform Surfaces}, journal  = {Computers & Graphics (Proc. of Shape Modeling International)}, year     = {2025}}
+    author   = {Siqi Li and Haoyu Tang and Peng Song and Bailin Deng and Jianmin Zheng}, title    = {Conformable Mechanisms on Freeform Surfaces}, journal  = {Computers & Graphics (Proc. of Shape Modeling International)}, year     = {2025}}